Ishan-Nobu/react-pokedex/README.md

 ## To-do list
 - Add more pokemon details
-- Text Search and more filters
+- Text search and more filters
-- Dark Mode
+- Dark mode
 - Overall make the code cleaner